 While it may seem like a healthier alternative to adopt a strictly organic food diet, there are some downsides to it:

 - Organic foods are significantly more expensive than GMO or non-GMO foods.

 - Not all food stores have a wide selection of organic foods.
 Going to your local farmers market rather than a grocery store may be a better option.

 - Easily goes bad.
 Organic foods have a shorter shelf life compared to GMO foods so they must be consumed relatively soon after purchase

 - Higher bacteria levels.
-Since there are very little to no pesticides and herbicides used on organic foods, consumption of organic foods have been linked to an increased risk of e-Coli bacteria in the digestive system.
+Since there are very little to no pesticides and herbicides used on organic foods, the consumption of organic foods has been linked to an increased risk of e-Coli bacteria in the digestive system.